danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 ## Long-Term Value

-The test harness isn't a one-time tool.
-It becomes part of the development workflow.
-From now on, whenever someone needs to:
+Committing these rake tasks to the repo means any developer who later needs to:

 - Change the wording of any payment failure email
 - Add a new subscriber tier with different messaging
 - Modify the webhook routing logic
 - Update the retry schedule behavior

-...they can run the full test matrix locally in a few minutes and verify everything end-to-end.
+...can run the full test matrix locally in a few minutes and verify everything end-to-end.

 The combination of Stripe Test Clocks (for realistic time simulation), the Stripe CLI (for local webhook forwarding), and letter_opener (for instant email preview) creates a feedback loop that's almost as fast as running unit tests, but with the fidelity of a production environment.